 There are so many world-class museums in New York City it can be hard to choose.
 I advise starting with at least one of the classics: The Metropolitan Museum of Art (The Met), Museum of Modern Art (MoMA) and the American Museum of Natural History.
 Highlights tours taken by museum curators are a superb way of getting insights into a vast collection in a short space of time.
 You can see some of my personal favourite art highlights from New York City museums here.

-TOP TIP: Most of the big museums have a pay-as-you-wish or free time during the week.
+TOP TIP: Some of the big museums have a pay-as-you-wish or free time during the week.
 Check individual museum websites for details.
 Note they will be packed full of frugal people like yourself.
 MoMA on a Friday night is crazy town!

 What else to see when visiting NYC for the first time